Rorschach (film): Plot

 At night, Anil and Shashankan break into Luke's house to steal the money.
 Luke subdues them, but they manage to escape.
 While escaping, Anil gets into an accident.
 Luke helps the family with the medical expenses and also convinces Dilip's widow, Sujatha, to agree to transfer Seetha's shares of the cashew nut processing factory and merge their businesses.
 Sathisan gets suspicious that Luke attacked his girlfriend, Ammu (who is a domestic worker at Luke's house), and tries to kill him.
 But he learns that Ammu left for her village and Luke compensated her for her friendliness with the money he retrieved from Balan.
 Luke is admitted to the hospital, where he tries to flirt with Sujatha.
 Sujatha learns that the skull from Dileep's corpse has been stolen.
 Luke seeks permission to marry Sujatha from Sujatha's mother who agrees despite Sujatha's appeals.

 After the wedding, Seetha seals down Sujatha's factory and Luke plays a key role in it.
 A head constable named Ashraf starts investigating Luke's past.
 He learns about Dileep's crimes and the suffering caused by him to Luke with his friend, Shafi.
 He deduces that Luke came prepared for vengeance, but is now staying there to torture Dileep's family as he cannot get his hands on Dileep who is already dead.
 Learning about the robbery and that Dileep's family might have money left from robbing Luke, Ashraf demands a hefty bribe from Seetha to not tarnish Dileep's reputation.
 Seetha kills him by poisoning his drink and makes Anil and Shashankan bury him in the backyard.
 Sujatha gets fed up with Luke and leaves him.
 Later, she learns about Dileep's crimes, which makes her hate Dileep and she burns down the factory.
-Seetha visits Luke and reveals that both Dilip and Anil were following her orders to gain more money by committing crimes.
+Seetha visits Luke and reveals that both Dileep and Anil were following her orders to gain more money by committing crimes.

 Luke realizes Seetha should be killed as her sons were just following her orders.
 Anil and his men head to Luke's house and attack him.
 Luke kills Anil, and Seetha manages to escape.
-Sujatha complains to the police about Dilip and Anil.
-Shashankan reveals Ashraf's murder by the family.
+Sujatha complains to the police about Dileep and Anil.
+Shashankan reveals Ashraf's murder by the family and is arrested.
 Seetha is arrested, while Luke surrenders to the police.
-In the local prison, Luke learns that Seetha has committed suicide, which makes him happy after learning that he finally avenged Sofiya's death and extinguished Dilip's spiritual presence by destroying all his physical ties.
+In the local prison Luke learns that Seetha has committed suicide of her sons' deaths and depression, which makes him happy after learning that he finally avenged Sofiya's death and extinguished Dileep's spiritual presence by destroying all his physical ties and his family forever.